AWooldrige/s3sup/README.md

  * Sets by default all objects to have a cache lifetime of two minutes
- * Sets a longer cache lifetime on PDFs and sets response header so that they are downladed by the browser rather than displayed.
+ * Sets a longer cache lifetime on PDFs and sets response header so that they are downloaded by the browser rather than displayed.

     [aws]